CorvinusCollective/CoreFx/README.md

 # CoreFx
-This Repository contains all CorvinusCollective projects that work in .NET Core
+This Repository contains all Corvinus Collective projects targeted to extending .NET Core